se-edu/learningresources/contents/ruby/Rails.md

 #### View

 After the Controller has fetched all the data necessary and applied whatever transformations are needed, it passes in the requisite fields to its view.
 The View is what the client sees, and is a collection of `.erb` (**E**mbedded **R**u**B**y) files, which are basically just HTML files with lines of Ruby code embedded in it to modify its appearance and behavior.
 When the controller is generated using the Rails CLI, a corresponding folder of views is made inside `app/views/`.
-All the `.erb` files are stored here, and Rails will look for the file mapped to the controllers actions to serve up to the client at the end of the request-response cycle.
+All the .erb files are named after the controller action and stored in folders named after the controller.
+Following the same example above, Rails will serve up the `app/views/users/index.html.erb` view to the client when executing the `users#index` controller action, thus concluding the request-response cycle.

 ## Why Rails